 This baby backpack has some awesome accessories including a sun hood and changing pad — you never know when you might need that!

-Kelty designed the Pathfinder so that the main storage compartment detaches as a separate mini backpack along with compartments for water bottles.
+Osprey designed the Poco so that the main storage compartment detaches as a separate mini backpack along with compartments for water bottles.

 This is an all-around best seller for a reason, there are a lot of great features here.
-Definitely one of the best baby backpacks on the market.
+Definitely one of the best hiking baby carriers on the market.

 Safety was a clear focus for the manufacturer when they designed this baby carrier, which is JPMA Certified (Juvenile Products Manufacturers Association).